-Diamond paste is an excellent abrasive for removing scratches, and our preferred method.
-If used well diamond polishing paste will bring the surface of your material back to it's original state.
+Diamond paste is an excellent abrasive for removing scratches, and is our preferred method.
+If used well diamond polishing paste will bring the surface of your material back to its original state.

 The depth of the scratch will determine what grade of paste to use.
 A very deep scratch for instance will require a coarser paste to begin with followed by finer pastes thereafter until the desired effect of surface finish is achieved.